-3.3.1 Aguifer characteristics
+3.3.1 Aquifer characteristics

-Information from the GSI Groundwater public viewer website http://spatial.dcenr.gov.ie/imf/imf.jsp?site=Groundwater indicates that the underlying bedrock is categorised as a locally important aquifer, that is an aquifer which is productive only in local zones.
+Information from the GSI Groundwater public viewer website (http://spatial.dcenr.gov.ie/imf/imf.jsp?site=Groundwater) indicates that the underlying bedrock is categorised as a locally important aquifer, that is an aquifer which is productive only in local zones.
 It is anticipated that perched groundwater may be encountered in more permeable horizons within any made ground and superficial deposits.

 Groundwater vulnerability is classified as Medium at the site (see Figure 3.2 below).
-The EPA categorise the groundwater body as not at risk and water framework directive (WFD) monitoring (2010-2015) ranks the water quality status as good.
+The EPA categorise the groundwater body as not at risk and water framework directive (WFD) monitoring (2010-2015) ranks the water quality as having a good status.